Manchester City drawn to face Real Madrid in the Champions League as Arsenal to meet Bayern Munich

-Manchester City drawn against Real Madrid in Champions League quarter-finals as Arsenal paired with Bayern Munich
+Manchester City drawn against Real Madrid in Champions League quarter-finals as Arsenal paired with Bayern Munich, with Liverpool and West Ham finding out Europa League fate

 and live on Freeview channel 276